Speaker and host

 Robyn Curnow is a sought-after public speaker on what it takes to create positive leadership in complicated times.
-As a South African now living in the American South, Robyn is determined to bring a hopeful tone to all conversations.
+As a South African now living in the American South, Robyn is determined to bring a hopeful and light-hearted tone to all conversations.

 She reflects on her interviews with U.S. Presidents Bush, Clinton and Carter and First Lady Michelle Obama.
 She has impactful stories of working alongside Nobel Peace Prize Lauretes Nelson Mandela and Archbishop Desmond Tutu